djccarew/watson-dojo-pm-tester/README.md

   ![Sign In](images/Picture2.png)

   4. Follow the instructions to complete the sign up for IBM Data Science Experience.
 Please note that two Bluemix services will be created for you -- one Cloud Object Storage (SWIFT) and one Apache Spark.
+You should now see the Data Science Experience dashboard as shown below.

   ![DSX dashboard][6]

-  You should be presented with the Data Science Experience dashboard as shown above.

 # Step 2: Deploy the testing application
 In this part of the lab you'll deploy the application that you will use later to test the predictive model that you create.